Continuing Education Activity

 Step 4

 Give local anesthesia at the pre-selected site (site-1).
 Start by injecting into the skin and the subcutaneous tissue, and finally, puncture the pleura and confirm the easy flow of fluid.
 Ensure that there is no resistance from puncturing the skin to the pleura.
 In other words, the path of the needle should be completely unrestricted to allow easy dilatation of the tissue later.
-Remove the syringe and insert guidewire.
+Remove the syringe and insert the guidewire.
 Then remove the needle.
 Give 1 to 1.5 cm incision at site-1; the guidewire should be in the middle of the incision (incision-1).

 Step 5

 Next, select another site (site-2), 5 cm below and inferior to site-1.
 Give local anesthesia.
-Make 1 cm vertical incision (incision-2).
+Make a 1 cm vertical incision (incision-2).
 Now give generous local anesthesia in the area between the 2 incisions.
 This is to anesthetize the "tunnel" for the IPC.
 Take the metal introducer and attach the proximal end of the catheter to its distal end, which has grooves to hold the catheter and avoid slipping during insertion.

 Step 6

 Insert the metal introducer from incision-2 toward incision-1.
 Apply gentle pressure and rotating motion to create a percutaneous tunnel.
-Once the introducer is out from incision-1, pull the catheter out and adjust in a way that the polyester cuff is in the subcutaneous tissue approximately 1cm from the incision-2.
+Once the introducer is out from incision-1, pull the catheter out and adjust in a way that the polyester cuff is in the subcutaneous tissue approximately 1cm from incision-2.
 Remove the introducer from the catheter.

 Step 7